-- 34.3.19 The historic environment is central to the character of the Borough and the Council has a duty5 to pay special attention to the desirability of preserving or enhancing the character or appearance of conservation areas. - 34.3.20 The character and appearance of a conservation area is not only provided by the high quality and appearance of individual buildings within the area and the interrelationship between them but it is also gained from whole and partial street views as well as views into and out of the area.
-Therefore development that impacts on setting, including the effect on views, gaps and vistas identified in conservation area appraisal documents, needs to be assessed to ensure that the character and appearance of the area is conserved. - 34.3.21 Where the quality of an area has been eroded, whether or not in a conservation area, the Council will take steps to ensure that new development and other schemes such as streetscape works improve the environment. - 34.3.22 In addition, a building's use can contribute to the character of a conservation area and to a sense of place.
+34.3.19 The historic environment is central to the character of the Borough and the Council has a duty4 to pay special attention to the desirability of preserving or enhancing the character or appearance of conservation areas.

+34.3.20 The character and appearance of a conservation area is not only provided by the high quality and appearance of individual buildings within the area and the interrelationship between them but it is also gained from whole and partial street views as well as views into and out of the area.
+Therefore development that impacts on setting, including the effect on views, gaps and vistas identified in conservation area appraisal documents, needs to be assessed to ensure that the character and appearance of the area is conserved.

+34.3.21 Where the quality of an area has been eroded, whether or not in a conservation area, the Council will take steps to ensure that new development and other schemes such as streetscape works improve the environment.

+34.3.22 In addition, a building's use can contribute to the character of a conservation area and to a sense of place.
 The Borough contains a scatter of incidental mixed uses within its residential neighbourhoods, which offer variety, surprise and delight.
 These punctuate the street scene and add to the vitality and character of a conservation area.
-Their loss diminishes the character of the townscape, the cherished local scene and the vitality and diversity of the area. - 34.3.23 The partial or full demolition of a heritage asset, whether it be a listed building or unlisted structure of historic or architectural merit, can cause irreversible damage to the character and appearance of our high quality townscape.
+Their loss diminishes the character of the townscape, the cherished local scene and the vitality and diversity of the area.

+34.3.23 The partial or full demolition of a heritage asset, or its alteration, whether it be a listed building or unlisted structure of historic or architectural merit, can cause irreversible damage to the character and appearance of our high quality townscape.
+The harm caused will therefore be carefully weighed up against any public benefit that might result.
+However, as heritage assets are irreplaceable, any harm or loss requires clear and convincing justification.
+Substantial harm to or the loss of a listed building, park or garden would be exceptional whilst that to the highest designated heritage assets would be wholly exceptional.

-5 s.72 of the Planning (Listed Buildings and Conservation Areas) Act 1990.
+4 s.72 of the Planning (Listed Buildings and Conservation Areas) Act 1990.